pexa-mhaddad/auto-merge-with-rulesets/README.md

    - `auto_merge_terraform` job for Terraform changes (with 'terraform' label)
    - `auto_merge_npm` job for npm changes (with 'javascript' label)
    - `auto_merge_kotlin` job for Kotlin changes (with 'java' label)
-3. GitHub rulesets enforce specific status checks:
+3. GitHub rulesets enforce specific status checks
-   - Terraform updates only require Terraform-specific checks
-   - npm updates only require npm-specific checks
-   - Kotlin updates only require Kotlin-specific checks
 4. Dependabot auto-merge is configured to merge PRs that pass the required checks

 ## Ruleset Configuration

-The repository uses three rulesets located in `.github/rulesets/`:
+The repository uses two rulesets located in `.github/rulesets/`:
-- `terraform.json` - Enforces `auto_merge_terraform` status check
-- `npm.json` - Enforces `auto_merge_npm` status check
+- `dependabot-auto-merge.json` - Enforces `dependabot-auto-merge` status check for Dependabot PRs
-- `kotlin.json` - Enforces `auto_merge_kotlin` status check
+- `developer-checks.json` - Enforces build, test, and lint status checks along with required reviews for developer PRs

 Each ruleset is configured to apply to the default branch and includes protection against branch deletion and non-fast-forward updates.